gluru/Kare-Dev/custom-fetchers.md

 Upon a successful authentication in both platform the DF needs to synchronise them by reading all existing resources in one and pushing it to the other.
-This process is as simple as reading all resources and posting them sequentially to MIND.
+This process is as simple as reading all resources and posting them sequentially to Dialpad.

 We advise to import sequentially or with a low parallelism.
 The APIs will throttle aggressive clients.
-Also the data source will rate limit the requests.
+Also, the data source will rate limit the requests.

 While the data is being imported file changes might occur.
 This is normal and the DF should send updates at the end of the first import.